Token authentication

 In order to protect specific resources, clients need to be authenticated with user/admin roles.
 These roles are identified from the access token sent via the Authorization header.

-When DotKernel API receives a request, it tries to read the access token.
+When Dotkernel API receives a request, it tries to read the access token.

 If it does not find an access token, client has guest role: